Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Acknowledgements

 \subsection{Graph Learning Task}

-In this paper, we focus on the graph classification task, where each node $v_i$ is associated with a feature vector $\rvx_i^{(0)}$, and the feature matrix $\rmX^{(0)}$ is constructed by arranging the node feature vectors as rows.
+, where each node $v_i$ is associated with a feature vector $\rvx_i^{(0)}$, and the feature matrix $\rmX^{(0)}$ is constructed by arranging the node feature vectors as rows.
 When using a GNN for the graph classification task, we further denote the node representation matrix at the $l$-th layer as $\rmX^{(l)}$, and the representation of node $v_i$ as $\rvx_i^{(l)}$.

-\textbf{Supervised Graph Classification.} Each graph $\gG_i$ is associated with a label $y^{\gG}_i$ sampled from a label set $\hat{\gL}$.
-Given a subset of labeled graphs (from a label set $\hat{\gL}$), the goal is to learn a mapping $f^{\gG}:(\rmA, \rmX^{(0)})_i \mapsto y^{\gG}_i$ between each graph $\gG_i$ and its ground truth label $y^{\gG}_i \in \hat{\gL}$.
-The graph classification loss is given by $L$ = $\frac{1}{|\gG_{\text{train}}|}\sum_{\gG_i \in \gG_{\text{train}}}$\texttt{CrossEntropy} ($\rvx^{\gG_i}$, $y^{\gG}_i$), where $\gG_{\text{train}}$ is the training graph set and $\rvx^{\gG_i}$ is the representation of graph $\gG_i$.
+\textbf{Supervised Graph Classification.} Each graph $\gG_i$ is associated with a label {$y_{\gG_i}$} sampled from a label set $\hat{\gL}$.
+Given a subset of labeled graphs (from a label set $\hat{\gL}$), the goal is to learn a mapping $f^{\gG}:(\rmA, \rmX^{(0)})_i \mapsto$ {$y_{\gG_i}$} between each graph $\gG_i$ and its ground truth label {$y_{\gG_i}$} $ \in \hat{\gL}$.
+The graph classification loss is given by $L$ = $\frac{1}{|\gG_{\text{train}}|}\sum_{\gG_i \in \gG_{\text{train}}}$\texttt{CrossEntropy} ({$\rvx_{\gG_i}, y_{\gG_i}$}), where $\gG_{\text{train}}$ is the training graph set and $\rvx^{\gG_i}$ is the representation of graph $\gG_i$.

-{\textbf{Evaluation of Size Generalizability.} Following prior work~\cite{buffellisizeshiftreg, yehudai2021local}, we evaluate the size generalizability of GNNs by testing their classification performance on graphs whose sizes are larger than those in the train set.
-We obtain the small training graphs and large test graphs from the same dataset.}
+{\textbf{Evaluation of Size Generalizability.} Following prior work~\cite{buffellisizeshiftreg, yehudai2021local}, {given a dataset,} we evaluate the size generalizability of GNNs by testing their classification performance on graphs whose sizes are larger than those in the train set.} {We provide more empirical setup details in \Cref{subsec:setup}.}